microsoft/playwright/docs/api.md

 - `selector` <[string]> A selector to query page for
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

-The method runs `document.querySelectorAll` within the page.
+The method finds all elements matching the specified selector within the page.
+See [Working with selectors](#working-with-selectors) for more details.
 If no elements match the selector, the return value resolves to `[]`.

 Shortcut for [page.mainFrame().$$(selector)](#frameselector-1).